AxiSEMunity/AxiSEM3D/doc/Installation.md

 conda install -c anaconda netcdf4
 ```

-On an HPC cluster, these popular packages should be installed
+On an HPC cluster, these packages must have been installed